 The fires impacted more than 41,000 koalas on South Australia’s Kangaroo Island, more than 11,000 in Victoria, nearly 8,000 in NSW, and nearly 900 in Queensland.
 The research into how many animals were impacted by the fires was managed by Dr. Lily van Eeden and overseen by Professor Chris Dickman, both from the University of Sydney’s School of Life and Environmental Sciences.

-Their recommendations include implementing mapping and monitoring of plants and animals in bioregions most at risk in future fires, and developing strategies to protect these areas during fires.
+Their recommendations include implementing mapping and monitoring of plants and animals in bioregions most at risk in future fires, and developing strategies to protect these areas during such events.
 Dr. van Eeden said:

 “We didn’t have a lot of data for some animals.
 More research is needed on how many animals are out there and their ability to survive different levels of fire intensity.
 We need to understand this to protect species more effectively.”